-An army may move to any adjacent province unless this move causes it to conflict with another unit, under the rule that no two units may occupy the same space at the same time.
+1. MOVEMENT.
+An army may move to any adjacent province unless this move causes it to conflict with another unit (under the rule that no two units may occupy the same space at the same time).
 A fleet may move to any body of water or coastal province which is adjacent to its current location, unless this move causes it to conflict with another unit.
+A move order is usually shown by a dash or arrow when written (as, for example, "A Par-Bur").

 When a fleet is in a coastal province, the warships are assumed to be at any point along the coast of that province.
-The fleet may move to an adjacent coastal province only if it is adjacent along the coastline, so that the vessels could move down the coast to that province; for example, a fleet may move from Rome to Tuscany or Rome to Naples, but not from Rome to Venice, because these two provinces, although adjacent and both coastal, are adjacent only along an inland boundary, not along a coastline.
+The fleet may move to an adjacent coastal province only if it is adjacent along the coastline (so that the vessels could move down the coast to that province).
+For example, a fleet may move from Rome to Tuscany or Rome to Naples, but not from Rome to Venice, because these two provinces, although adjacent and both coastal, are adjacent only along an inland boundary-not along a coastline.

-Units may not move to islands, except to England, nor to Switzerland, nor to any location not specifically named on the playing board.
+Units may not move to islands (except England) nor to Switzerland, nor to any location not specifically named on the playing board.

 - 2. ATTACK.
-A move order, correctly given, will sometimes in these rules be called an attack upon the space to which the unit has been ordered to move. - 3.
-MOVEMENT IN CERTAIN UNUSUAL POSITIONS ON THE BOARD - a.
-KIEL AND CONSTANTINOPLE.
-By virtue of the waterways through these two provinces, fleets may enter them along one coast, and, on another move, leave from the other coast.
+A move order, correctly given, will sometimes in these rules be called an "attack" upon the space to which the unit has been ordered to move. - 3.
+UNUSUAL POSITIONS ON THE BOARD - a.
+KIEL and CONSTANTINOPLE.
+By virtue of the water-ways through these two provinces, fleets may enter them along one coast and, on another move, leave from the other coast.
 Armies may also pass into and out of these provinces, freely bridging these waterways.
 Note that this does not mean that pieces may jump over these spaces. - b.
-PROVINCES HAVING TWO COASTS (Bulgaria, Spain, and St. Petersburg).
-A fleet entering one of these provinces enters along one coast and may then move only to a space adjacent to that coast; it nevertheless occupies the entire province.
-If a fleet is ordered to one of these provinces and it is possible for the fleet to move to either coast, the order must specify which coast, or the fleet does not move.
+PROVINCES HAVING TWO COASTS (Bulgaria, Spain and St. Petersburg).
+A fleet entering one of these provinces enters along one coast and may then move only to a space adjacent to that coast.
+The fleet nevertheless occupies the entire province.
+If a fleet is ordered to one of these provinces and it is possible for the fleet to move to either coast, the order must specify which coast or the fleet does not move.
+Common abbreviations in orders are "NC" for north coast, "SC" for south coast, and "EC" for east coast.

-A fleet which may move to one of these provinces may "support" an action in that province (see section IX, THE SUPPORT ORDER) without regard to the separation of the coastline.
-Thus, because a fleet in Marseilles may move to Spain, although only to the south coast, it may nevertheless support an action anywhere in Spain, even if that action is an order to a fleet to move to, or to hold in, Spain (north coast).
+A fleet which may move to one of these provinces may "support" an action in that province (see Section X below) without regard to the separation of the coastline.
+Thus, since a fleet in Marseilles may move to Spain, even though only to the south coast, it may nevertheless support an action anywhere in Spain, even if that action is an order to a fleet to move to, or to hold in, Spain (NC).

-It should be clear that the converse is not true: a fleet in Spain (north coast) cannot support an action in or into Marseilles, because it cannot move to Marseilles at all in a single move.
+It should be clear, however, that the converse is not true: a fleet in Spain (north coast) cannot support an action in or into Marseilles, because it cannot move to Marseilles in a single move.